PhysioLabXR/PhysioLabXRDocs/source/WearableSensingxVario.rst

-.. _WearableSensing's DSI24 and Compatibility with Varjo's XR-3 (Potentially other models as well):
+.. _WearableSensing's DSI24 and Compatibility with Varjo's XR-3:

 ###############################################################################################
 Wearable Sensing's DSI-24 and Compatibility with Varjo's XR-3 (Potentially other models as well)